 Andy Bennett has been a professional woodworker for over 30 years and currently maintains the string instruments for the Nantucket community music center.
-He is returning to the Violin Institute for his fifth season.
+He is returning to the Institute for his seventh season.

 Amanda Kapousouz is a professional fiddler and violinist from Athens, Georgia.
-A former busker (street peformer) in the NYC subways, she has since toured in the traditional Irish festival circuit, performed her original music (as Tin Cup Prophette), opening for Aimee Mann, Jeff Tweedy, and Robyn Hitchcock, and has appeared on the acclaimed NPR program, "Mountain Stage."
-Since having children, she has become interested in bow rehair and repair and is in her third year studying with Lynn Hannings at UNH.
+A former busker (street performer) in the NYC subways, she has since toured in the traditional Irish festival circuit, performed her original music (as Tin Cup Prophette), opening for Aimee Mann, Jeff Tweedy, and Robyn Hitchcock, and has appeared on the acclaimed NPR program, "Mountain Stage."
+Since having children, she has become interested in bow rehair, repair, and restoration and is in her fourth year studying with Lynn Hannings at UNH.

 Randy Kellogg has many years' experience repairing and restoring violins and currently works at Welker Guitar Company building handcrafted archtop guitars.
 He has made his own planes and other tools such as scrapers, knives, and clamps.